Salon Goings On

 We can't write for you, but we will help you feel less alone.
 We hope you'll find what you need to keep at it.
 Join us!

-We meet every other Sunday to discuss and play with prompts.
+We meet every other Saturday to discuss and, sometimes, play with prompts.
 All members welcome.
-We are reading Remembered Rapture from Oct 18th - Dec 13th. |
+Check out the latest book we're reading and how to join. |

-Accountability boosterFinishers are writers who meet weekly at the same day and time for ~ 12 weeks and work on a single project.
+Accountability boosterProject groups are for writers who meet weekly at the same day and time for ~ 12 weeks and work on a single project.
 It's still about writing together, but with a booster of accountability and connection.